-How we do this course.
-Algorithms and data structures will be presented in class for discussion about their correctness and efficiency and to examine aspects of their implementation.
-In some cases the students will read about the concepts ahead of time to prepare for class discussion; at other times ideas will be presented first in class.
-Most of students' work is in projects in which they will implement the things we discuss in class.
+How WE DO THIS COURSE.
+The rhythm of this course consists in students reading about new ideas in the text; the ideas being discussed and practiced in class; and students working out the details of the ideas in projects.
+Most of students' work for this course is in projects in which they will implement the things we discuss in class.
 Occasionally there will be in-class lab activities, quizzes, and smaller assignments.
 On tests, students will apply the things we have learned to new problems.

 PROJECTS.
 As stated above, projects are where students will do most of their work and, presumably, most of their learning.
-Students may work on projects at their own pace; there are no due dates for projects except that all projects must be turned in by midnight between Apr 28 (the last day of classes) and Apr 29.
+To a certain extent, students may work on projects at their own pace.
+There are no due dates for projects except that all projects must be turned in by midnight between Apr 27 (the last day of classes) and Apr 28.
 Projects will be graded for correctness to be verified by unit tests (and inspection for general conformity to the intent of the project).
 Students will be supplied all unit tests used in grading (except that the right is reserved to modify the data used in the unit tests to make sure the code hasn't been hardwired to pass unit tests with specific data).
 See the Policies etc section of this syllabus for other details.

 TESTS.
-There will be three tests, currently scheduled for Fri Feb 17, Mon Apr 3, and Thursday, May 4 (at 1:30 pm, this course's final exam block).
+There will be four tests, currently scheduled as Test 1 on Wed, Feb 21; Test 2 on Mon, Apr 3; and Tests 3 and 4 on Wed, May 2 (at 10:30 am, this course's final exam block).
+Note that Tests 3 and 4 together constitute the final exam for this course, but will be treated separately for the purposes of this syllabus.
 Specifically,

-- Test 1 will be on paper and will have conceptual problems from the first third of the course (prolegomena and graphs). - Test 2 will be at a computer and will have programming problems from the first half of the course (prolegomena, graphs, and trees). - Test 3 will have both a paper portion with conceptual problems from the last two-thirds of the course (trees, dynamic programming, hash tables, and strings) and a portion at a computer with programming problems from the second half of the course (dynamic programming, hash tables, and strings).
+- Test 1 will be on paper and will have conceptual problems from the first third of the course (prolegomena, case studies, and graphs). - Test 2 will be at a computer and will have programming problems from the first half of the course (prolegomena, case studies, graphs, and trees). - Test 3 will be on paper and will have conceptual problems from the last two-thirds of the course (trees, dynamic programming, hash tables, and strings). - Test 4 will be at a computer and will have programming problems from the second half of the course (dynamic programming, hash tables, and strings).